osteele/p5.libs/README.md

 Graphics](https://p5js.org/reference/#/p5/createGraphics) objects.
-It makes it easier to use Graphics objects to implement drawing layers, and it removes the need to add or remove the "`g.`" prefix from draw calls in order to change them between drawing on the canvas, and drawing on a Graphics.
+It makes it easier to use Graphics objects to implement drawing layers, and it removes the need to add or remove the "`g.`" prefix from draw calls in order to change them between drawing on the canvas, and drawing on a instance of `Graphics`.

 ```js
 function draw() {